 What is Grass Fed Beef?

 Grass fed beef should correctly be called pasture fed beef.
 Our cattle feeds exclusively what grows on pasture and in the winter hay.
 Regular (grain fed) beef causes faster growth with more fat and water retention.
 Grain fed cattle is ready for market in about half the time grass fed beef is.
-That's why grain fed is cheaper.
+That's why grain fed is cheaper and fatter (marbled).

 What is the difference between Grass Fed and Grass Finished Beef?

 Many cattle is raised in the first year on pasture, then moved into a finishing area (often sold to a different farm as "stocker") and fed grain until they are shipped to the butcher.
-This beef is "grass fed, grain finished".
+This beef is "grass fed (and grain finished)".
 The cattle gets fattened on the grain diet to obtain the desired "marbling" of fat in the meat.
 Some cattle gets silage (which is fermented hay or corn).
 Silage does change the flavour of the meat and milk, if you have a discerning taste.

 Does Grass Fed Beef taste different?